International Adoption Birth Certificate: What Documents Your Child Needs and How to Get a US Birth Certificate

 The Social Security Number

-Before or shortly after your child arrives, you will need to obtain a Social Security Number.
-For IH-3/IR-3 holders who automatically become citizens, this is straightforward: visit your local Social Security Administration office with the child's passport and Certificate of Citizenship (or proof of citizenship application).
-For IH-4/IR-4 holders who are lawful permanent residents, you can apply with the Green Card.
+Before or shortly after your child arrives, many families apply for a Social Security Number.
+For IH-3/IR-3 holders who meet the citizenship criteria, use the documents SSA currently accepts, such as the child's passport and Certificate of Citizenship.
+For IH-4/IR-4 holders who are lawful permanent residents, the Green Card may be used with the other required documents.

 Passport Application

 Your internationally adopted child is eligible for a US passport once citizenship is confirmed.
-For IH-3/IR-3 holders, a US passport can be applied for immediately — the Certificate of Citizenship plus the foreign birth certificate (with translation) or the US state birth certificate is sufficient documentation.
+For IH-3/IR-3 holders, a US passport can be applied for after citizenship is documented.
+Submit the current State Department-required citizenship, identity, and parent-child relationship documents, which may include the Certificate of Citizenship, foreign birth certificate and translation, adoption decree, and/or state birth record.
 The US passport is the simplest, most universal proof of citizenship for travel, and many families prioritize getting it early.

 What to Prioritize in the First 90 Days

-The AAP Red Book and CDC guidelines also require comprehensive medical screening within two weeks of arrival — including testing for HIV, Hepatitis B, Hepatitis C, syphilis, parasites, and nutritional deficiencies.
+The AAP Red Book and CDC guidance also support comprehensive medical screening within two weeks of arrival — including testing for HIV, Hepatitis B, Hepatitis C, syphilis, parasites, and nutritional deficiencies.
 More than 90% of internationally adopted children require catch-up immunizations to meet US standards.
 Getting the medical appointments scheduled before your child arrives is worth doing.

 Common Mistakes to Avoid